cargomedia/cm-janus/README.md

 Log entries are encoded in JSON an contain various fields.
 Default timestamp, level, message and additional ones passed with Context.

 ### Context
-Context is usually contains information of corresponding resources e.g. `plugin`, `session`, `connection`.
+Context usually contains event's additional information about corresponding resources e.g. `plugin`, `session`, `connection`.
-There is possibility to assign certain values from other service into Connection context.
-It's possible by passing `?context` WebSocket url query param with json-encoded values.
+There is a possibility to assign additional values from external services via WebSocket url.
+There is special `?context` param which should contain json-encoded key-values which will be assigned into Connection's context object.
 E.g.
 ```
 ws://cm-janus:8188?context={"key":"value"}